-To be a member of the International Coach Federation and choose ICF Ireland as your preferred chapter, you must meet at least one of the following requirements:
+To be a member of the International Coaching Federation and choose ICF Ireland as your preferred chapter, you must meet at least one of the following requirements:

-- Have completed at least 60 hours of coach-specific training that meets ICF standards (see what qualifies as coach-specific training under the heading Eligibility below)
+- Have completed at least 60 hours of coach-specific training that meets ICF standards (see what qualifies as coach-specific training under the heading Some notes on eligibility below)

-- Be enrolled in 60 hours of coach-specific training in a program that has either the ICF Accredited Coach Training Program (ACTP) or Approved Coach-Specific Training Hours (ACSTH) distinction (for new members only)
+- Be enrolled in 60 hours of coach-specific training in a program that is either an ICF Accredited Coach Training Program (ACTP) or Approved Coach-Specific Training Hours (ACSTH) distinction (for new members only)

 - Hold a current ICF Credential (ACC, PCC, or MCC)